andreasmhallberg/readingnotes/Saiegh-Haddad, 2014. The Structure of Arabic Language and Orthography.md

 - "the bulk of Arabic script is unvocalized" 18

-- "partially localized script" with only word-internal vowels.
+- "partially vocalized script" with only word-internal vowels.
 Used in texts for native speakers learning to read.

 - Six letters that not attach forward called *ḥurūf ar-rafs* 18